 The Building Services (Registration) Regulations 2011 allow the Building Services Board to assess a person’s knowledge and skills in relation to building work.
 To do so the Board conducts a series of examinations.
 Successful completion of the series of Board examinations enables a person to apply for building practitioner registration under Set 4 or Set 5.

-The Board examinations consist of four written examinations and one project assessment, and are considered to demonstrate equivalent knowledge and skills of a person who has completed the CPC50210 Diploma of Building and Construction (Building).
+The Board examinations consist of four written examinations and one project assessment, and are considered to demonstrate equivalent knowledge and skills of a person who has completed the CPC50220 or CPC50210 Diploma of Building and Construction (Building).

 All examinations must be passed in sequence before applying for building practitioner registration.

 The four exams and one project cover the topics of:

 4. Financial, Contractual and Legislative

 5. Site Management

 The examinations are intended for experienced candidates to demonstrate their competency, and should not be considered an easy or cheap alternative to obtaining the Diploma.
 Approximately 55% of candidates have passed Exam 1: Construction Residential Low Rise on their first attempt, since its introduction in June 2016.
 Of the candidates that passed the first examination, approximately 65% have successfully completed all assessments.